Terms and conditions of BMD's AI services

 - Country of operation (used for statistics)

-- The entered text or description of the filter to be created in natural language (used for ensuring functionality)
+- The entered text or description of the filter to be created in natural language (used for ensuring functionality); only the metadata of the table (e.g. the field names) are used for processing.
+The content displayed on the screen itself is not transmitted to the AI.

-When you extract information from CVs with Fox CV, the following data are transmitted to Microsoft Azure servers and/or Mistral AI—all of which are located within the EU—where they are processed:
+When you extract information from CVs with Fox CV, the following data are transmitted to servers and processed:

 - Customer number (used for billing)